Our Day Out: Origins and development

-The television play "Our Day Out" was commissioned by the BBC as part of the BBC's Play for Today series.
+The television play "Our Day Out" was commissioned by the BBC as part of BBC Two's Play of the Week series.

 Willy Russell had taught at Tiber street school, one of the locations used in the film and called on his experiences of school trips — as a teacher and as a child — when writing the screenplay, which he finished in five days.

 In searching for young school children to feature in the film, director Pedr James spent a month visiting schools around Liverpool to find "the right kids".
 The child actors came from several schools around the Liverpool area although none had any real acting experience.
 Filming took place through April to May 1977.
 The film was shot on 16mm film by a first-time director in three weeks with a largely untrained cast.

 The original television version was developed into a musical for the stage with songs by Willy Russell, Chris Mellor and Bob Eaton.
 This production, directed by Bob Eaton, was first performed at the Everyman Theatre, Liverpool in 1983.

 Post production

-The young cast travelled to Manchester on in mid-December 1977 to watch a special screening of the television film with others they had worked with.
+The young cast travelled to Manchester in mid-December 1977 to watch a special screening of the television film with others they had worked with.
 Julie Jones, who at the age of 13 played Carol, noted of her character that she was "a rather sad little girl" who came from a "tough home background".
 Following filming over four weeks in the spring of 1977, the production was broadcast on 28 December.
 Despite playing a key character and being highly rated by viewers, Jones noted that it was unlikely she would take a career in acting.

 Due to popular demand, it was shown again in February 1978 as part of the BBC's Play for Today series and was also re-broadcast in 1979 and again in August 1990 and on BBC Four in 2008.

 The television play was shown in many European countries including France and Germany.
 Roy Gibb, then Head of Sales for BBC Enterprises, observed that it was among their most successful exports and believed it was ideal for international audiences, given its emphasis on visual effects and contemporary humour.